loydle/cylander/docs/scene-structure-documentation.md

 ```

 ### Actions and Events
 Each actionable item can have one or more actions, and each action can trigger one or more events.
 Events define what happens when the action is performed.
-Supported event types are:

-* **mainNPCDialog**: Displays a dialog for the main NPC with specified content and duration.
-* **sceneTransition**: Transitions to the specified scene with animation effects.
-Refer to the provided test cases for examples of actionable item configurations and their corresponding events.
+* Possible actions are listed here: [actionTypes.js](../scene-generator/actionTypes.js)
+* Possible events are listed here: [eventTypes.js](../scene-generator/eventTypes.js)

 ## Main NPC (Optional)